adamzwasserman/VirusTotal-Batcher/README.md

     sudo ./Install\ Certificates.command

 6) All done - Please note: you still will not see Python in `brew list` after doing this.

+## Known Bugs
+1) A resolutions against CNAME hosts at `Bodis` and `Wildcard UK Limited` come back erroneously in the results file.
+We're working on it.

 ## License (MIT)
 Copyright (c) 2018 Adam Z. Wasserman, Neil Schwartzman